JordyMcIntyre/placeos-obsidian-quartz/content/Content/Live Chat on How LLMs Will Change Building Interactions and the Future Beyond Dashboards.md

 - "[[AI]]"
 - "[[UX]]"
 tags:
-- "#LLMtechnology"
+- "#llmtechnology"
-- "#SmartBuildings"
+- "#smart/buildings"
-- "#FutureUX"
+- "#futureux"
-- "#ConversationalUI"
+- "#conversationalui"
-- "#AIintegration"
+- "#integration"
 ---
-Join me & Jonathan McFarlane for a live chat about how #LLMs will change the way we interact with our buildings.
+Join me & Jonathan McFarlane for a live chat about how #llms will change the way we interact with our buildings.

 **🚨 Spoiler Alert 🚨** Dashboards are not the future of building system UIs! 😃
 Don't think "point & click" think "describe & done"! 👍